 There’s no point to risk carbon monoxide poisoning.

-Here are some things you can do to keep your residence safe:
+Here are some things you can take to keep your residence safe:

-- Every residence with at least one gas furnace, attached garage or fireplace should have a carbon monoxide detector.
-You need to have an alarm on all levels of your home, in addition to the basement and garage.
-You also should install one inside or outside of each bedroom.
-Don’t use a carbon monoxide system in your home?
+- Every house with at least one gas furnace, attached garage or fireplace should have a carbon monoxide system.
+You should have an alarm on all levels of your home, on top of the basement and garage.
+You also need to install one inside or outside of each bedroom.
+Don’t use a carbon monoxide alarm in your home?

-- If you presently use a carbon monoxide system, consistently check or swap out the batteries.
-You should test batteries every 90 days, and buy a new alarm every three to five years.
+- If you presently own a carbon monoxide system, consistently check or swap out the batteries.
+You should test batteries every season, and buy a new alarm every three to five years.

-- If your carbon monoxide system sounds, exit your house immediately and phone 911.
+- If your carbon monoxide system alerts you to danger, exit your house immediately and phone 911.

-Protect Your Family with Help from Service Experts Heating & Air Conditioning
+Protect Your Family with Assistance from Service Experts Heating & Air Conditioning